renpool/renpool-contracts/README.md

 ## Getting started

-The RenPool project uses the _Yarn_ package manager and the _Hardhat_ [https://hardhat.org/getting-started/](https://hardhat.org/getting-started/) development environment.
+The RenPool project uses the _Yarn_ package manager and the _Hardhat_ [https://hardhat.org/getting-started/](https://hardhat.org/getting-started/) development environment for Ethereum.
+We use [Alchemy](https://www.alchemy.com/) JSON-RPC provider to fork Ethereum networks.

 You can skip to the next section if you have a working _Yarn_ installation.
 If not, here is how to install it.